intel-iot-devkit/smart-video-workshop/HW-Acceleration-with-Movidious-NCS/README.md

 <br>

-The Model optimizer by default generate FP32 IR files if the data type is not particularly specified.
+The Model Optimizer by default generate FP32 IR files if the data type is not particularly specified.

-Let's run the model optimizer to get IR files in FP16 format suitable for the Movidius™ NCS.
+Let's run the Model Optimizer to get IR files in FP16 format suitable for the Movidius™ NCS.

     cd $SV/object-detection/models/sqeeznet_ssd/
     mkdir FP16